From ingenuity at sea to an avenging female pirate, the maritime past is full of incredible stories.

 This Black Fleet patrolled the English Channel and hunted down French ships, massacring entire crews during a piracy that lasted over 13 years.

 Jeanne, known as The Lioness of Brittany, is also rumored to have personally killed those who betrayed her husband by beheading them with an ax.

 4. Message in a Bottle

 Back in 1784, Japanese seaman Chunosuke Matsuyama and his crew were forced to seek shelter on an island after their ship was caught in a storm.
 The sailors soon began to die from starvation and dehydration.

 Before his own death, Matsuyama carved a message into the wood from a coconut tree explaining the story of the shipwreck, placed his message into a bottle and threw it into the ocean.

 It wasn’t until 1935 that his message was finally found.

 However, what really makes this fact fascinating is that this oldest message in a bottle washed up on the shore of Hiraturemura, where Chunosuke Matsuyama was born.

-This final tale isn’t from history, but rather a current phenomenon, and very surprising indeed!
+This final tale isn’t from a boating history, but rather a current phenomenon, and very surprising indeed!

 As any boat owner knows, there’s nothing like the feeling of relaxation and calm that being out on the ocean gives you.